Replacing the front brake pads

 The inner "A" and outer "B" brake pads are different.

-The inner pads have pressure plates, and the outer spring wear indicators are mounted and have different catalog numbers.
+The inner pads are equipped with pressure plates, and the outer pads are equipped with spring wear limit indicators and have different catalog numbers.

 Remove the lower and upper pressure springs of the pads and inspect them